R. W. O'CONNELL

 22000 Angstroms.
 (It's up to you to choose appropriate intervals

 for the T grid.)
-Compute "colors" in the form
+Compute "colors" with respect to 5500 A

 for each T. Plot these against T or LOG T on the same plot.